A home remodel can feel like it takes forever, especially during the rough-in phase.

 During the rough-in, though, progress doesn’t feel so fast, the work being done just isn’t as exciting as demolition or seeing your material selections being installed.
 However, the work being done behind the walls is some of the most important in your remodel.
 Because we’re dealing with electricians and plumbers, the house might look exactly the same at night as it did in the morning.

-Please don’t let this worry you.
+While this stage might feel a little slow, please don’t let this worry you.
 We’re working hard to get your project finished, we promise.
 Your home will be done in no time.